New Certification

 Executed License Agreement

-A copy of the License Agreement that has been countersigned by BPI’s Executive Director.
-Keep this on file as it references the terms of the agreement in place between BPI and the member company.
+A copy of the License Agreement that has been countersigned by BPI's Certification Director.
+Keep this on file as it references the terms of the agreement in place between BPI and the company holding a License for Certification.

 Access to BPI Certification Mark Files